psychopatz/eBuddyFramework/README.md

     - Built with FastAPI - for backend
     - React.js  - for frontend
 - **Components**:
-    - Llama3 - for LLM
+    - Llama3.1 - for LLM
     - MySQL - for Database
     - qdrant - for vector database
-    - znbang - for embedding model
+    - nomic - for embedding model
     - ollama - acts as a bridge between the complexities of deploying the LLM
     - PrivateGPT - for RAG, API and LLM Inference Abstractions
     - Anaconda